21 Simple Ideas for a Successful Small Business Saturday

 Tell your store’s story on social media.
 Document your preparation for the big day and get your customers rooting for you.
 Take photos of your displays to whet appetites and on Saturday share images of your fastest selling products and the ways excited customers are enjoying your store.

 And don’t forget to add specific event hashtags to accompany your posts: #SmallBizSat, #ShopSmall and #SmallBusinessSaturday.
-In 2015, more than 241,000 posts across Facebook, Instagram and Twitter were sent in support of the sales events, so make sure you’re part of those conversations -- and those searches after the day is over.
+In 2016, there were nearly 250,000 social media posts combined on Facebook, Instagram and Twitter using #ShopSmall, #SmallBizSat and/or #DineSmall, and more than 150,000 were posted on November 26th alone, so make sure you’re part of those conversations -- and those searches after the day is over.

 14. Update your advertising.